-Linked to the Least Performing of the Dow Jones Industrial Average ®, the Russell 2000® Index and the S&P 500® Index
+Linked to the Least Performing of the Dow Jones Industrial Average [®], the Russell 2000[®] Index and the S&P 500[®] Index

-- Approximate 4 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - Contingent coupon rate of at least 7.25% per annum (at least 0.60417% per month) payable monthly if the closing level of each Underlying on the applicable Observation Date is greater than or equal to 60% of its Starting Value.
-The actual contingent coupon will be determined on the pricing date. - · Beginning on August 31, 2021, callable quarterly at our option for an amount equal to the principal amount plus the relevant contingent coupon, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 40% from its Starting Value, at maturity your investment will be subject to a 1:1 downside, with up to 100% of the principal at risk; otherwise, at maturity investors will receive the principal amount.
-At maturity the investor will also receive the final contingent coupon if the closing level of each Underlying on the final Observation Date is greater than or equal to 60% of its Starting Value. - · All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance") and Bank of America Corporation ("BAC" or the "Guarantor"). - The Notes are expected to price on February 26, 2021, expected to issue on March 3, 2021 and expected to mature on March 3, 2025. - The Notes will not be listed on any securities exchange. - CUSIP No. 09709UCK2.
+- · Approximate 4 year term if not called prior to maturity. - Payments on the Notes will depend on the individual performance of the Dow Jones Industrial Average®, the Russell 2000® Index and the S&P 500® Index (each an "Underlying"). - Contingent coupon rate of 7.25% per annum (0.60417% per month) payable monthly if the closing level of each Underlying on the applicable Observation Date is greater than or equal to 60% of its - Beginning on August 31, 2021, callable quarterly at our option for an amount equal to the principal amount plus the relevant contingent coupon, if otherwise payable. - Assuming the Notes are not called prior to maturity, if any Underlying declines by more than 40% from its Starting Value, at maturity your investment will be subject to a 1:1 downside, with up to 100% of the principal at risk; otherwise, at maturity investors will receive the principal amount.
+At maturity the investor will also receive the final contingent coupon if the closing level of each Underlying on the final Observation Date is greater than or equal to 60% of its Starting Value. - · All payments on the Notes are subject to the credit risk of BofA Finance LLC ("BofA Finance") and Bank of America Corporation ("BAC" or the "Guarantor"). - The Notes priced on February 26, 2021, will issue on March 3, 2021 and will mature on March 3, 2025. - · The Notes will not be listed on any securities exchange. - CUSIP No. 09709UCK2.

-The initial estimated value of the Notes as of the pricing date is expected to be between \$950.00 and \$990.00 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
+The initial estimated value of the Notes as of the pricing date is \$969.50 per \$1,000.00 in principal amount of Notes, which is less than the public offering price listed below.
 The actual value of your Notes at any time will reflect many factors and cannot be predicted with accuracy.
 See "Risk Factors" beginning on page PS-9 of this pricing supplement and "Structuring the Notes" on page PS-23 of this pricing supplement for additional information.